BlaqSmyth/edulocate-website/replit.md

 - Static file serving for production assets
 - Environment-based configuration

-### Database Strategy
+### Hosting Strategy
-- Drizzle ORM configured for PostgreSQL with Neon serverless
-- Migration system ready for schema evolution
-- Current in-memory storage allows for rapid development
-- Easy migration path to persistent database storage
+- Static site compatible (no database dependencies)
+- Contact forms handled via Formspree service
+- Ready for deployment on Vercel, Netlify, or similar platforms
+- Cost-effective hosting with free tier options

 ### Environment Configuration
-- DATABASE_URL for PostgreSQL connection
 - NODE_ENV for environment-specific behavior
 - REPL_ID detection for Replit-specific features
+- No database credentials required

 The architecture supports easy scaling from development to production, with clear interfaces between components and a database-ready foundation using modern web development practices.